Omni-guides/Tuxborn/README.md

           CPU: Intel Core i3-10100 or Ryzen 3 3100
           GPU: GTX 1050 Ti or Radeon RX 550
           RAM: 16gb
+          VRAM: 6gb or more for Medium or High with PBR

 In addition you need XXXgb of free space to install the list, the install needs to be on a SSD - download can be on what ever makes you happy
+For Deck/Low this is XXXgb

 ---